ssl-core/ssl-core/experiments/gateway/proxy-multiclient-single-service/README.md

 ## [Service](gateway/service_main.cpp)

-The service also uses inter-process communication and a ZMQ_DEALER socket to ensure asynchronicity and receive the package sended by the gateway as a multipart message that represents the fields of the extended reply envelope: client's identity, delimiter and message (request).
+The service also uses inter-process communication and a ZMQ_DEALER socket to ensure asynchronicity and receive the package sent by the gateway as a multipart message that represents the fields of the extended reply envelope: client's identity, delimiter and message (request).

 As response, it only sends back the same received message.